Free pre-registration is open until June 29, 2025

 Congress No. 6 “Frozen Pasts”

-Sciences, humanities and aesthetics of ice through time.
+Sciences, humanities and aesthetics of ice through time (honouring Baltazar Ushca).

 This meeting will focus on the complex interaction of glaciers with biotic and abiotic factors, as well as with human communities through time.
 In particular, we want to assess their impact on our perceptions, expressed in the complex ideological systems of mountain ecosystem representations.
 Frozen Pasts 6 stands for the protection of glaciers, for water conservation and for the well-being of a global citizenry.